flusio/Flus/docs/api/authentication.md

 ### Changelog

 - 2.0.0: added
+- 3.0.0: the user last activity is now tracked on each request
 - 3.0.0: the validity of the token is extended on each request

 ## Delete current session